ep2p/kademlia-api/README.md

 If you call any Node Api methods on one end through `NodeConnectionApi`. on the other end you need to receive them and call appropriate method on you KademliaNode.
 Make sure your protocol supports requests for methods available in `com.github.ep2p.kademlia.connection.NodeApi` and also `com.github.ep2p.kademlia.connection.P2PStorageApi` if you are storing data as well.

-### RoutingTableFactory
+### RoutingTable
-Create your implementation of `com.github.ep2p.kademlia.table.RoutingTableFactory` which can return a `new RoutingTable` based on input id, or read an `old RoutingTable` from disk and return that one.
 Notice that `RoutingTable` and its buckets are Serializable.
 So you will easily be able to write it to a file.
+When you are creating and instance of your node, you can pass a new routing table or use one from disk.
+At this stage, there is no helper class for writing routing table on disk.

 ## Kademlia Node Usage